wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 0.7.2 =
+* make FTP any more robust
+* increased memory for Zip Files
+* make date with date_i18n

 = 0.7.1 =
 * FTP Conection test changes
-* no Errors in LOog for FTP ALLO command.
+* no Errors in Log for FTP ALLO command.

 = 0.7.0 =
 * set ftp Connection timeout to 10 sec